 How to make mawa – 5 ways of making mawa – MAWA#6

 MAKING MAWA – 6 – RICOTTA CHEESE MAWA IN MICROWAVE

-- Micro for 3 minutes on HIGH.
+- Microwave the cheese for 2 minutes on HIGH.